-A journey to one of the most incredible and beautiful lake in Nepal.
+A journey to one of the most incredible and beautiful lake in Nepal is Rara Lake Trek.

-If you are looking for wilderness solitude and can overcome the logistical complications of the region, this trek is good choice.
+If you are looking for wilderness solitude and can overcome the logistical complications of the region, Rara Lake Trek is good choice.

 Day 1: Arrival to Kathmandu